anenadic/GitHub-Workshop/README.md

 10. Merge the pull request and check out your website! :tada:

 ### Personal website
 Is there still time left in the workshop?
-Try making a website for your personal GitHub account following these steps!
-We can link them to the student bios on the 4IR CDT website. :sunglasses:
+Try making a website for your personal GitHub account following these steps! :sunglasses:

 ## More Resources